libetl/soundtransform/README.md

 ```

-Remove the values between low and high in the loudest freqs array (replace them by 0)
+Removes the values between low and high in the loudest freqs array (replace them by 0)

 Parameters:
 `low` - low frequency (first one to avoid)